AzalDevX/AzalDevX/README.md

 Here are some of my most recent and notable projects on GitHub:

 ### Orbit-of-imagination
-This is a store where you can add items to the cart or even like items to save them for future purchase.
+This is a portfolio template designed to be customizable and user-friendly.

 [![](https://img.shields.io/github/last-commit/AzalDevX/orbit-of-imagination.svg?style=flat-square)](https://github.com/AzalDevX/orbit-of-imagination)